 Despite shared extensional mereological properties of extensions with mass noun and count nouns, there are reasons not to take the verbal domain of events to divide into mass and count in the way of nouns.
 This has to do with the nature of the mass-count distinction as such.
 The mass-count distinction is first of all a morpho-syntactic distinction among nouns.
 Count nouns come with the plural, mass nouns do not.
 Count nouns syntactically permit the application of numerals (two trees, one boat), mass nouns don’t (two wood, three gold); they require a classifier (e.g., pieces, portion) that enables the application of numerals (two pieces of cake, two portions of rice).
 Singular count NPs go with the indefinite anaphor one (one of them); mass NPs do not.

 There are notorious problems for the extensional mereological view of the content of the mass-count distinction.
 Furniture-type nouns (furniture, jewelry, law enforcement) are mass, yet they have an atomic extension.
 Sequence-type nouns (sequence, line, fence, surface) are count, but they fail to have atomic extensions.
 Extensional mereological properties do not obviously capture what distinguishes mass nouns from count nouns.
-What is clear, however, is that the application of singular count nouns, intuitively, ensures countability, that is, the applicability of numerals count quantifiers and count anaphora.
-There are recent alternative approaches to the mass-count distinction on which the use of a singular count category is, in some way, constitutive of the content of count nouns as opposed to mass nouns that is, on which the use of singular count is unity-constitutive and the use of non-count category is not.
+What is clear, however, is that the application of singular count nouns, intuitively, ensures countability, that is, the applicability of numerals, count quantifiers and count anaphora.
+There are recent alternative approaches to the mass-count distinction on which the use of a singular count category is, in some way, constitutive of the content of count nouns as opposed to mass nouns, that is, on which the use of singular count is unity-constitutive and the use of non-count category is not.
 Thus, Borer (2005) posits different syntactic structures for count NPs and mass NPs, the former involving a classifier category, but not the latter.
 Rothstein (2017) takes count nouns to have a different semantic type than mass nouns, and Moltmann (2021) makes use of a primitive notion of unity associated with the use of count nouns but not mass nouns.
 On these proposals, verbs would do not classify as count, but rather as mass with respect to their even position.

 Verbs in English and other European languages do not come with a singular-plural distinction.
 They side with mass nouns with respect to other criteria as well.
 Across languages, simple adverbial quantifiers are formed from nominal mass quantifiers such as little, much, a little bit, a great deal.
 For count quantifiers to range over the event arguments of verbs, they require the noun time: